BobAProScan/VOX-Recorder/README.md

 ## Configuring VOX Recorder

-API Key - Assigned by the Broadcastify Calls administrator.
+API Key - Assigned by the Broadcastify Calls administrator.<br>
-System ID - Assigned by the Broadcastify Calls administrator.
+System ID - Assigned by the Broadcastify Calls administrator.<br>
-System Name - This box is read only and is linked to the API Key and System ID.
+System Name - This box is read only and is linked to the API Key and System ID.<br>
 Slot ID - Set to 1 when running a single instance of VOX Recorder.
-If running multiple instances using the same System ID and API Key then each conventional frequency is assigned a Slot ID starting with 1.
+If running multiple instances using the same System ID and API Key then each conventional frequency is assigned a Slot ID starting with 1.<br>
 Conv.
 Frequency - Input the frequency that the receiver is tuned to.
-It needs to be part of the same system.
+It needs to be part of the same system.<br>

-The checkboxes options should be self-explanatory
+The checkboxes options should be self-explanatory<br>

 ## Operation
 After the audio has been setup and good audio levels and the VOX Threshold is set then click the "Start Recorder" button.